 The contents of the yearbooks provide a wealth of information about student life.
 Through images and text, they document athletics, student organizations and activities, and physical changes to campus, as well as individual students and faculty members.

 Football has been played on campus at Georgetown since at least 1830, with the first intercollegiate game being played in 1889.
 The University Archives houses various material about football at Georgetown dating back to these early days and includes game programs, media guides, posters, news clippings, team and player statistics, photographs, and game footage among other items.

 The Georgetown University Football collection contains digitized materials about the Georgetown University Football Team.
 The first installment of digitized materials consists of game footage, in whole or in part, dating from 2007-2010.
 More material will become available as it is digitized.
 For questions about the material, or other questions related to the history of Georgetown University Football, please contact the University Archives.

-Image: Film still of Georgetown vs. Bucknell, 2010
+Image: Still from Georgetown vs. Bucknell, 2010

 Featured Scholarly Publications

 Over the last decade, libraries have taken advantage of emerging technologies to provide new discovery tools to help users find information and resources more efficiently.
 In the wake of this technological shift in discovery, privacy has become an increasingly prominent and complex issue for libraries.
 The nature of the web, over which users interact with discovery tools, has substantially diminished the library’s ability to control patron privacy.
 The emergence of a data economy has led to a new wave of online tracking and surveillance, in which multiple third parties collect and share user data during the discovery process, making it much more difficult, if not impossible, for libraries to protect patron privacy.
 In addition, users are increasingly starting their searches with web search engines, diminishing the library’s control over privacy even further.

 Functional Neuroimaging Studies of Simple Finger Movements in Healthy Development and Aging and in Children with Dyslexia